-7. SETTLEMENT
+6. SETTLEMENT

-In the event the matter is settled prior to trial, counsel shall be responsible for notifying the docket clerk and the court so that the matter can be removed from the court's calendar, and the court's docket opened for that day.
+In the event the matter is settled prior to conciliation or trial, counsel shall be responsible for notifying the docket clerk and the court so that the matter can be removed from the court's calendar, and the court's docket opened for that day.
+An appropriate order shall be provided to the court, or the matter will not be removed from the schedule and counsel may be fined for non-appearance.